insin/DOMBuilder/docs/index.rst

 Dependencies
 ------------

-* `jQuery`_ >= 1.4 is required to take care of cross-browser issues creating
-  DOM Elements and setting up their attributes and event handlers, among other things.
+There are no *required* dependencies, but if `jQuery`_ (>= 1.4) is available, DOMBuilder will use it to take care of cross-browser issues creating DOM Elements and setting up their attributes and event handlers.

+If not, DOMBuilder will fall back to using some less comprehensive workarounds for cross-browser issues and use the `traditional event registration model`_.

 .. versionchanged:: 1.3
    jQuery was added as a dependency.

+.. versionchanged:: 1.4
+   jQuery was made optional, with the caveat that cross-browser support will be less robust.

 .. _`jQuery`: http://jquery.com
+.. _`traditional event registration model`: http://www.quirksmode.org/js/events_tradmod.html

 Introduction
 ------------